Harrah’s Las Vegas Parking Fee 2023: Valet, Map & Directions

 (Related: (Linq parking garage).

 As mentioned above, going straight at the fork in the road off of Koval Lane will lead you down a side road to the hotel.
-Harrah’s valet parking area and hotel registration area will be marked by signs, and you will take a left hand turn off of this road to get there.
+Harrah’s valet parking area (The yellow star on the map above), and hotel registration area will be marked by signs, and you will take a left hand turn off of this road to get there.